Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

 The South Korea school which is only in its third year for IBDP has an average of 38 points – on a par with the highest ranking schools in East Asia.

-In its first two years of operation in Dubai, the school will undertake application and authorisation processes with the International Baccalaureate (IB) in order to obtain authorised IB World School status.
-Final approval for IB Primary Years Programme (PYP) and Middle Years Programme (MYP) are currently in process, with the IB Diploma programme final authorisation to follow.
+In its first two years of operation in Dubai, the school undertook the application and authorisation processes with the International Baccalaureate Organisation (IB) in order to obtain authorised IB World School status.
+Final approvals for the IB Primary Years Programme (PYP), the Middle Years Programme (MYP) and the IB Diploma programme have now been received.
 The School also aims to be rated as ‘Outstanding’ by KHDA within three years.

 “We thought there was room for a high performing IB school,” said founding headmaster, Daniel Lewis, who also headed up the development and launch of the Jeju school.